aionnetwork/aion-docs/kernel/management/configure.en.md

 The [mining section](/mining) illustrates how to set this account to be able to receive tokens for mining.

-To import accounts created using a different binary on the same network follow the guide on [exporting and importing accounts](/aion-node/kernel/import-accounts).

 ## Adding Known Peers

 The default configuration from the release contains the seed nodes by default.
 Do not remove these nodes from the configuration.
 To include additional peers update the `config.xml` file by adding nodes using the permanent peer id, IP, and port of the computers you wish to connect to: